 ‘Hitler in His Mountains’

 This has certainly been one of the most enjoyable groups of Heinrich Hoffmann photos to gather and assemble together.
-Adolf Hitler always looks dapper but there is just something extra special about Hitler in leather – whether donning his lederhosen look of the roaring 20’s or long leather trench coats of the late 30’s, Hitler read more
+Adolf Hitler was always a snappy dresser, but there is just something extra special about Hitler in leather – whether donning his lederhosen look of the Roaring ’20s or long dashing trench coats of the Swinging… read more

 Hitler Over Germany ✈️